-Risk Description of risk Rikshem+s management Opportunities Likelihood and impact Property management Shortcomings in property management can reduce customer satisfaction and thereby present a risk of more people moving out and hence vacancies.
+Risk Description of risk Rikshem's management Opportunities Likelihood and impact Property management Shortcomings in property management can reduce customer satisfaction and thereby present a risk of more people moving out and hence vacancies.
 For Rikshem as a property owner, it is important that the value of the properties is maintained or increased by means of sound property management and that maintenance costs are kept to a minimum.
-Shortfalls in regulatory compliance can arise if there is a lack of competence or the regulations are unclear.
-Rikshem has a sophisticated property management model with defined levels of care and maintenance.
-The property management organization works in accordance with property-specific maintenance plans, and there is ongoing training in property-owner responsibilities.
-Professional and customer-focused property management can help Rikshem increase customer satisfaction, reduce the risk of vacancies and simultaneously deliver good returns.
-Likelihood: Medium Impact: Medium Property development can affect Rikshem's planning of residential construction. • If no new projects are started, this will have an impact on public use. meet society's needs for residential properties and properties for public use. erties, from properties and properties and properties and properties for public use.
+Shortfalls in regulatory compliance can arise if there is a lack of competence or the regulations are unclear. • The property management organization works in accordance with property-specific maintenance plans, and there is ongoing training in property-owner responsibilities.
+Likelihood: Medium Impact: Medium Property development Long lead times in planning and building permit processes can affect Rikshem's planning of residential construction.
+If no new projects are started, this will have an impact on society as a whole.
+Rikshem closely monitors developments in the market to better meet society's needs for residential properties and properties for public use.
+By maintaining close dialog with stakeholders at an early stage and during the local planning process, we can develop building regulations for residential properties and properties for public use.
 Through our expertise in developing new local plans for properties, from project concept to local plan, we can enhance the use of land and thereby achieve higher values and higher returns for the company.
 Likelihood: Medium Impact: Medium Suppliers Supply chain shortcomings, for example related to bribery and corruption or human rights.
 Deficiencies in the working environment and safety at Rikshem's construction sites, such as shortcomings in log books and ID checks on construction sites at Rikshem's properties.
 Rikshem imposes relevant sustainability requirements in connection with procurement processes and monitors these requirements through audits and checks.
 Rikshem works actively with sustainable supply chains from a business ethics and environmental perspective through our Supplier Code of Conduct, with which our suppliers and partners must comply.
 Rikshem is a major purchaser and thus has a great opportunity to influence our suppliers of goods and services.
 By imposing requirements and then monitoring them, we can highlight our sustainability work in the supply chain.
 Likelihood: Medium Impact: High Climate Rikshem's climate impact is not reduced in accordance with the adopted climate roadmap.
 Take measures in accordance with the adopted climate roadmap.
 Collaboration in the sector by joining LFM30, SBTi and Fossil Free Sweden.
 Through active climate efforts, we contribute to reducing Rikshem's climate impact.
 By setting tough climate targets and joining various climate initiatives, we can strengthen the brand.
 Likelihood: Medium Impact: Medium IT and information security Rikshem is dependent on the information stored in its systems being accessible to authorized persons and blocked to unauthorized persons.
 Deficiencies in IT security can have severe negative consequences.
 Unauthorized access, for example through cyber attacks, can have negative consequences, such as disruptions to property operations.
 Systematic work on IT security is ongoing at Rikshem and adapted in line with the current situation and the technical developments that the company uses or benefits from.
 Good IT security ensures that Rikshem's IT systems are accessible to authorized persons and that the information in them is correct.
 Likelihood: Medium Impact: High